 This kind of customer is the one who comes from the scope of the company and usually buys a product or services for resale to others.
-Generally, this customer influences the performance of the company.
+Generally, this consumer influences the performance of the company.
 Some examples of internal customers are marketing employees, delivery employees, human resources, etc. To maximize its performance, internal customers need excellent collaboration and cooperation in a team to get as many end buyers as possible.

 2. External Customer

 External customers are the ones who actively and directly use the products or services of a company, which are also known as end consumers.
 For example, business owners, students, or even housewives.
 This type of customer is usually successfully obtained by the company.
 Why?
 Because company offers them good performance or the quality of goods or services that are felt directly by the customer.
 So, by providing the best quality goods or services to the buyers, the commitments obtained by these external customers will also be higher.

 3. Intermediary Customer

 Intermediary customers are the types of buyers who become intermediaries for product sales but are not the final users of the products or services of a company.
 The difference of this kind of customer is that they are not from the scope of the company.
 But, from individuals or general groups who distribute products or services.
 The examples are resellers of a beauty product, tour booking services, and others similar.